daniel442li/100-Generative-AI-Coding-Problems/README.md

 - **Emphasis on Quality:** Focuses not just on solving a problem but on how it's solved, ensuring the solution is production-ready.
 - **Diverse Software Engineering Aspects:** Covers various fields such as system design, microservices, database optimization, and more, providing a holistic assessment.
 - **Automated Evaluation:** Uses automated testing and scoring to provide objective feedback on the solutions.

----

-## **4. What It Assesses**

-### a.
-Technical Proficiency:
-- The ability to correctly implement a solution that meets the problem's requirements.

-### b.
-Architectural Understanding:
-- Skills in designing systems, whether they're microservices architectures, databases, or full-fledged applications.

-### c.
-Best Practices:
-- Adherence to industry best practices, ensuring the solution is maintainable, scalable, and robust.

-### d.
-Real-world Application:
-- The ability to develop solutions that can be directly applied in a production environment, rather than just theoretical or algorithmic solutions.

-### e.
-Performance and Optimization:
-- Understanding of how to make software efficient, optimized, and performant.

-### f.
-Security and Robustness:
-- Skills in ensuring the software is secure from potential threats and can handle unexpected scenarios gracefully.